backstage/backstage/.changeset/old-bulldogs-fry.md

 '@backstage/plugin-catalog-backend-module-github': patch
 ---

-Handle Github `github.push` events at the `GithubEntityProvider` by subscribing to the topic `github.push.`
+Handle Github `push` events at the `GithubEntityProvider` by subscribing to the topic `github.push.`

 Implements `EventSubscriber` to receive events for the topic `github.push`.